tydaeus/notes/windows/powershell/powershell_console_ui.md

 Note that changes to background color will require a `Clear-Host` (aka `cls`) before displaying properly.
 All changes to these properties persist only for the current session, unless added to the user's PowerShell profile.

+Set console window title by modifying the WindowTitle property.

 ## Working with Console Colors